m-j-andr/PIC-1-Demo/docs/0-docs.md

 For example, consider what
 a self-driving car does
 when turning right at
+an intersection
-an intersection with traffic lights.
+with traffic lights
-You might have booleans called
+in the United States.
+Note that in the United States, one can turn right during a red light as long as there is not a sign prohibiting doing so.
+Therefore, you might have booleans called
 `things_to_hit`, `green_light`,
-and `no_right_turn_on_red`.
+and `no_right_turn_on_red`, and
-It would be useful to specify
+it would be useful to specify
 another boolean as follows.
 ```python
 go = not things_to_hit and (green_light or not no_right_turn_on_red)